About

 Recolorable Posterization of Volumetric Radiance Fields Using Visibility-Weighted Palette Extraction

-Stylization and recoloring using a color palette of radiance fields.
+Palette-based stylization and recoloring of radiance fields.

 Project Website